-On-line Enabled Content and Streamed Content are very similar: in On-line Enabled Content, the content is already present on the media and an on-line transaction is needed to unlock it.
-In Streamed Content, the content is not present, and is delivered as a stream as part of the transaction.
-Note that Streamed Content should never be permanently stored on the media or in the device, that is, Streamed Content is always transient.
+On-line Enabled Content and Streamed Content are very similar: in On-line Enabled Content, the AACS Content is already present on the media and an on-line transaction is needed to unlock it.
+In Streamed Content, the AACS Content is not present, and is delivered as a stream as part of the transaction.
+Note that Streamed Content shall never be permanently stored on the media or in the device, that is, Streamed Content is always transient.

-Content consists of one or more Title Sets, each of which consists of one or more Titles.
+AACS Content consists of one or more Title Sets, each of which consists of one or more Titles.
 All the Titles in a Title Set are encrypted with a single key.
 A single transaction enables the playing of a single Title.
-A Title is a particular path through the content.
+A Title is a particular path through the AACS Content.
 As shown in Figure 5-1, two Titles may share substantial elements, and it is perfectly normal for some elements within a priced Title to be common with elements in a free title.
 Thus, in general, titles are not one-to-one with encryption keys, so the external permissions do not necessarily involve the delivery of more Title Keys, although they may.
-Regardless, players must obtain external permission to play a Title if it is denoted as an Enhanced Title, even if they can otherwise decrypt the content in that title.
+Regardless, players shall obtain external permission to play a Title if it is denoted as an Enhanced Title, even if they can otherwise decrypt the AACS Content in that title.